 meters) or 40 pounds of wood (The amount and weight of wood contained per cubic foot of firebox volume can vary from 15 to 36 lbs. per cubic foot depending on type of wood, moisture content, packing density and other factors.
-As a constant for comparison and test purposes, we are assuming firebox volume).
+As a constant for comparison and test purposes, we are assuming green are usually evident, and vary according to the natural composition of the stone.